The leadership of Langham Partnership UK & Ireland.

 Mary Evans is Chair of the Langham Partnership International Council.

-She is the Acting Academic Dean at the Ethiopian Graduate School of Theology in Addis Ababa and is the author of several books including the BST commentary on 1 and 2 Samuel.
+She is a visiting lecturer at the Ethiopian Graduate School of Theology in Addis Ababa, and is the author of several books including the BST commentary on 1 and 2 Samuel.

 For information on Langham staff at national level, select the relevant national partner below.